upstash/upsy/README.md

 **🧠 Unified Memory:** Upsy's memory works across channels you've added Upsy to.
 Get to-the-point answers even if the corresponding information is buried deep within another channel.

 **🔒 Privacy Preserved:** Upsy only accesses data from the channel you add it to.
 It is open source and self-hosted.
-The communication between the Upsy server and Slack is encrypted.
+The communication between the Upsy server, Discord and Slack is encrypted.

 **⌚ Works Retrospectively:** Add Upsy to any channel, and it will store the channel history in its memory.
 The bot jumps in only if someone asks a question it can find a relevant answer to or if someone mentions Upsy in their message.